-This discussion seminar examines how cities grow and develop over time.
+This seminar examines how cities grow and develop over time.
 It employs a theory of urban actors and conceptual models as tools for the analysis of the city and its design ecologies.
-Transformations in these actors and models are mapped at various scales over time in the course.
-Conceptual models provide a link between the larger forces shaping a city network and the physical, built city ecologies put in place by actors directing the resources at a particular time.
-Students will construct a city model of a city of their own choosing and employ models derived from the course to illustrate the structure and growth of that city, including its representative public spaces and fabrics.
+The course maps transformations in these actors and models at various scales over time in a specific locations.
+Actors use conceptual models to link to the larger forces shaping a city network.
+Students will construct a layered model of a city of their own choosing and employ models derived from the course to illustrate the structure and growth of that city, including its representative public spaces and urban fabrics.